sunzihan23/tp/docs/UserGuide.md

 Sorts the list of students you are overseeing in the selected course **by name or by tag**.

 **Format**: `sort s/SORT_CRITERIA`
+* `SORT_CRITERIA`: Represents the criteria that the user wishes to sort the student list by.
+Valid `SORT_CRITERIA` include `NAME` and `TAG`.
+Note that the input for `SORT_CRITERIA` is case-insensitive.
-* Sorts the displayed student based on the specified `SORT_CRITERIA`.
+* The student list for the selected course will be sorted according to the specified `SORT_CRITERIA`.
-* `SORT_CRITERIA`: A pre-defined enumerated criteria.
-* Valid sort criteria: tag, name.
+* `SORT_CRITERIA` of `NAME` sorts the students list by name and displays students whose names start with 'A' at the top of the list.
+* `SORT_CRITERIA` of `TAG` sorts the students list by performance tags and displays students with `GOOD` tags top of the list.

 **Examples:**
-* `sort s/tag` Sorts the student list by tag.
-Students with the GOOD tag are displayed at the top of the list.
+* `sort s/tag` sorts the student list by tag.
-* `sort s/name` Sorts the student list by name in alphabetical order.
+* `sort s/NAME` sorts the student list by name.
 * `sort s/tag` returns the following result:
 *![Sort_Student](images/CommandSuccessScreenshots/SortSuccess.png)*